MinchinWeb/blog.minchin.ca/content/20141211-colourettu-version-011-for-python-released.md

     >>> colourettu.contrast(c4, c5)
     4.363552233203198

-The easiest to install *Colourett* (assuming you already have Python installed) is to use *pip*:
+The easiest to install *Colourettu* (assuming you already have Python installed) is to use *pip*:

     pip install colourettu